maptracker/datasciencecoursera/markdownTests.md

 #### <a name='subsetting'></a>Subsetting ####

 * Selecting part of a list
-* `[` = returns an object of the same class, can select multiple elements.
-Simple example with a vector:
   ```R
   v <- c(12,6,7,22,19,5)
   v[3] # Get the third element